 I know, you guys have gotten used to this being dessert central.
 Where are the cookies?
 Who’s bringing the cinnamon rolls?
 Where’s the frosting and glazes and sprinkle toppings?
 Well, sometimes we need to offset all that sugar with something savory, and with summer suddenly descending on us in a sweaty mist of grassy smells and Mexican beers, I thought you may enjoy this recipe for sweet potato buns- the vehicle your summer burgers have been waiting for.
 If you’re up for a yeasty challenge (and I promise that’s not nearly as weird as it sounds), let’s dive in!

 I’m going to go out on a limb and claim sweet potatoes as a Southern thing.
 I know someone is going to come on here and man-splain to me about how sweet potatoes are prevalent here and there, how they actually originated in South America, how people in, I don’t know, Milwaukee really know what they’re doing with everyone’s favorite orange root vegetable.
 But look- who did it best?
 Who’s been topping sweet potatoes with pecans and marshmallows and buttery brown sugar since I don’t know when?
-Who’s been flash frying them or tossing them in skillets with green peppers and bits of crispy bacon?
+What about flash frying them or tossing them in skillets with green peppers and bits of crispy bacon?
 Who’s been making sweet potato cinnamon rolls like… wait, that’s me.
 The point is, sweet potatoes are a prized part of Southern food, history, and culture, and so I’m claiming them as our own.
 So there.

 These sweet potato buns are everything you’d expect them to be.
 Mashed boiled or baked potatoes make each roll a super soft doughy roll with loads of heft and flavor.
 These aren’t buns made primarily of flour and air- these things have FLAVOR.
 With all the texture of a typical potato roll, these sweet potato buns combine earthy sweetness with soft, toothy bread, and it is wonderful.
 Let me tell you how to make them.